manavdesai/Python_spring2017/Final/README.md

 ##### ~ SK Raina and RG Sharma had nearly consistent performance all the seasons
 ************************************************************************************************************************************
 ### Analysis 1.3 : Batsmen who have hit maximum number of FOURS
+using deliveries.csv, grouped the batsmen data by the number of FOURS hit by them and sorted in descending order.
 #### Code
 ```python
 fours_df = df_deliveries.groupby('batsman')['batsman_runs'].agg(lambda x: (x==4).sum()).reset_index().sort_values(by='batsman_runs', ascending=False).reset_index(drop=True)